-Hayden Butte Preserve contains approximately 500 petroglyphs, or rock art images, that were made by the Hohokam some time between A.D.
+Hayden Butte Preserve contains approximately 500 petroglyphs, or rock art images, that were made by the Hohokam between A.D.
 750 and 1450.
-The Hohokam were the prehistoric inhabitants of this area.
-They built hundreds of miles of irrigation canals, cultivated corn as their main crop and lived in many settlements both large and small throughout the valley.
+The Hohokam, who were the prehistoric inhabitants of this area, built hundreds of miles of irrigation canals, cultivated corn as their main crop and lived in many settlements both large and small throughout the valley.

 La Plaza was a large Hohokam settlement at the base of Hayden Butte.
 Many remnants of this settlement were discovered during archaeological excavations that were done in preparation for the light rail and transportation center on Fifth Street.

 Today, the Salt River Pima Maricopa Indian Community considers Hayden Butte to be a sacred place and a link to its ancestors.

 Hayden Butte got its name from Charles Trumbull Hayden, who is often credited as being the founder of Tempe.
 Hayden opened a ferry service and a flour mill at the base of the butte in the late 1800s, along with a general store.
 His former home, located on the west side of Mill Avenue and Rio Salado Parkway, is just a short distance from Hayden Butte.